• Skip to primary navigation

 First, we make the flavor base with celery, onion, and carrot.
 Second, we add the lentils, aromatics, and other ingredients and let it simmer until cooked.

 Finally, we blend a small part of the soup before serving it.
-The result is a creamy, earthy, and comforting meal that is easy to make and perfect to make ahead as it keeps well for a few days.
+The result is a creamy, hearty, and comforting meal that is easy to make and perfect to make ahead as it keeps well for a few days.

 You can serve it with a slice of toasted bread and grated parmesan on top or leave the dairy out; it's still outstanding and excellent as a vegan lentil soup.